 - Providing Peer Support Services is optional for counties.
-[County should clarify if the county does not cover Peer Support Services for the Specialty Mental Health Services System.] - Peer Support Services are culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, self-sufficiency, self-advocacy, development of natural supports, and identification of strengths through structured activities.
+[County should clarify if the county does not cover Peer Support Services for the Speciality Mental Health Services System.] - Peer Support Services are culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, self-sufficiency, self-advocacy, development of natural supports, and identification of strengths through structured activities.
 These services can be provided to you or your designated significant support person(s) and can be received at the same time as you receive other Specialty Mental Health Services.
-The Peer Specialist is an individual who has lived experience with mental health or substance use conditions and is in recovery who has completed the requirements of a county's State-approved certification program, who is certified by the counties, and who provides these services under the direction of a Behavioral Health Professional who is licensed, waivered, or registered with the State of California. - Peer Support Services include individual and group coaching, educational skillbuilding groups, resource navigation, engagement services to encourage you to participate in behavioral health treatment, and therapeutic activities such as promoting self-advocacy. - [County] (include any additional information regarding the amount, duration, and scope of benefits available under the Agreement in sufficient detail to ensure that beneficiaries understand the benefits to which they are entitled)
+The Peer Specialist is an individual in recovery who has completed the requirements of a county's Stateapproved certification program, who is certified by the counties, and who provides these services under the direction of a Behavioral Health Professional who is licensed, waivered, or registered with the State of California. - Peer Support Services include educational skill-building groups, engagement services to encourage you to participate in behavioral health treatment, and therapeutic activities such as promoting self-advocacy. - [County] (include any additional information regarding the amount, duration, and scope of benefits available under the Agreement in sufficient detail to ensure that beneficiaries understand the benefits to which they are entitled)